 NWPNH is planning to offer six different and dynamic summer institutes this year.

-All of the institutes run on the same guiding principles.
+All of the institutes run on the same guiding principles of experience, practice, knowledge and reflection.
 Sessions will be held on the campus of Plymouth State University or the PSU Concord location.
 Participants should plan to attend all sessions.
 All institutes are facilitated by writing project teacher consultants, leaders who integrate theory, research, and practice into all the sessions.
 Contact Dr. Petersen if you plan to enroll to receive graduate credit for your summer institute experience.

 Writing Across the Curriculum: This institute will focus on introducing strategies to implement writing in all content areas across grade levels.
 Participants will learn strategies to develop writing assignments that help students learn content and help teachers measure student understanding.
 We will also look at when and how to assess writing activities in content area classes.
+Work includes narrative, argumentative and informative writing.
 Teachers will have a chance to customize their approaches for use in their classes.
 Cost is $300 per participant.
 Participants can register for three graduate credits at a reduced rate.
-Class is offered July 21-24 9:00-4:00.
+Class is offered July 20-23 9:00-4:00.

 Writing Children’s Literature: This institute will introduce participants to the world of children’s literature.
 We will read and write young adult, middle grade and picture book pieces over the duration of this institute.
 We will also read and discuss articles, excerpts from books and blog posts from kid lit experts.
 Critiquing each other’s work in progress will be a key component of the institute.
 Participants may register for 3 graduate credits at a reduced rate.
-Thursdays June 26, July 10, Tuesdays: July 1, 8, 15, 22, 29, August 12 6:00-9:00 p.m.
+Tuesdays: June 30, July 7, 14, 21, 28, and August 11.
+Thursdays: July 2 and 9.
+6:00-9:00 p.m.

 Writing Our Communities: This special focus institute runs on the same principles that guide the National Writing Project invitational institute.
 It is designed for teachers who would like to gain a thorough background in teaching place-based writing to their students.
 It is open to all teachers and other interested parties.
 The cost for the institute is $300.
 Participants can register for three graduate credits at a reduced rate.
-This class is offered July 14, 15, 16 and July 21, 22, 23, 2014. from 9:00 am– 3:00 pm in Plymouth.
+This institute runs July 20, 21, 22 AND July 27, 28, 29 from 9:00 am– 3:00 pm in Plymouth.

-Writing and New Literacies: Without question, adolescents are savvy, literate individuals using a myriad of tools and practices to explore the world around them and craft their identities.
-Since many adolescents are labeled as “at risk” and failing, it’s time to refocus on how something ever-present in secondary classrooms—students’ own literate lives—can be leveraged to welcome and support adolescents’ diverse literacy practices.
-This institute’s two main goals will be to explore ways to use these literacies as tools to foster relevant, flexible thinking in students and teachers alike, and to explore ways teachers can bring into practice the interests and existing literacies of the adolescent writer/reader.
+Writing and New Literacies: Without question, our students are savvy, literate individuals using a myriad of tools and practices to explore the world around them and craft their identities.
+Since many students are labeled as “at risk” and failing, it’s time to refocus on how something ever-present in our classrooms—students’ own literate lives—can be leveraged to welcome and support their diverse literacy practices.
+This institute’s two main goals will be to explore ways to use these literacies as tools to foster relevant, flexible thinking in students and teachers alike, and to explore ways teachers can bring into practice the interests and existing literacies of the student writer/reader.
 The cost is $300.
 Participants may register for three graduate credits at a reduced rate.
-Offered M-R July 7-10 9:00-4:00 in Plymouth.
+Offered M-R July 13-16 9:00-4:00 in Plymouth.